henryblu/ML-Powered-WiFi-Tracker/README.md

 The default channel is configured through the `WIFI_CHANNEL` value.
 You can change it either in `main/main.cc` or by modifying the `CONFIG_WIFI_CHANNEL` setting in `sdkconfig`.

+## Device ID

+Each board should be built with a unique identifier using the `CONFIG_DEVICE_ID` option.
+Run `idf.py menuconfig` and set a different string for every device so CSI data can be traced back to the correct board.

 ## ESP32-CSI-Tool components

 This project reuses helper components from the [ESP32-CSI-Tool](https://github.com/StevenMHernandez/ESP32-CSI-Tool) repository.
 The required header files are included in the `_components` directory.
 If you need to update or re-fetch these files, clone the CSI tool repository and copy its `_components` folder into the root of this project: